 The result indicates that 1) users at every level can use our tool over the internet 2) the district chief can manage users and verify devices' performance in every area 3) maintenance officer can install and register devices via our tool 4) the management and measurement the performance of the network in each area are centralized and controlled by central authorities.
-Our tool has the flexibility to measure the performance of the network and the results are reliable that we can use to improve the service and more than that we can apply our tool to the various organizations for a low-cost software package.
+Our tool has the flexibility to measure the performance of the network are apply our tool to the various organizations for a low-cost software package.